 - Give memorial candles as a gift

-Sharing a memorial candle with each quest will help them pay tribute in the days and weeks after the funeral.
+Sharing a memorial candle with each guest will help them pay tribute in the days and weeks after the funeral.
 You can have candles personalized with the person’s name or photograph for a special touch.
 There are also many others types of mementos that you can personalize.
 Ask your funeral director for what they might offer.

 - Create a Personalized DVD video tribute